 The following table sets forth information with respect to the beneficial ownership of shares of our outstanding Company Common Stock and Company Series B Preferred Units held as of the Record Date by (i) each director and director nominee; (ii) anyone who served as our Chief Executive Officer or Chief Financial Officer during the fiscal year, and the next three most highly compensated executive officers, as required by SEC rules (collectively, the "named executive officers", or the "NEOs"); and (iii) all directors and executive officers as a group.
-As of the Record Date, there are [] shares of Company Common Stock outstanding and entitled to vote, and which are also exchangeable, at the option of the holder, into shares of Company Common Stock, in each case as indicated in the footnotes below.
+As of the Record Date, there were 30,423,221 shares of Company Common Stock outstanding and entitled to vote and 9,511,484 units of Company Series B Preferred Units outstanding and entitled to vote, and which are also exchangeable, at the option of the holder, into shares of Company Common Stock, in each case as indicated in the footnotes below.